stevomatthews/srt/README.md

 <img align="left" alt="SRT Quad Screen Video Comparison" src="https://github.com/stevomatthews/srt/blob/master/docs/images/SRT_QuadScreenVideoComparison.png" width="400"/>
 </a>

 SRT is applied to contribution and distribution endpoints as part of a video stream workflow to deliver the best quality and lowest latency video at all times.
-As audio/video packets are streamed from a source to a destination device, SRT detects and adapts to the real-time network conditions between the two endpoints.
-SRT helps compensate for jitter and bandwidth fluctuations due to congestion over noisy networks, such as the Internet.
+As audio/video packets are streamed from a source to a destination, SRT detects and adapts to the real-time network conditions between the two endpoints.
+SRT helps compensate for jitter and bandwidth fluctuations due to congestion over noisy networks.
 Its error recovery mechanism minimizes the packet loss typical of Internet connections.
-And SRT supports AES encryption for end-to-end security, keeping your streams safe from prying eyes.
+And SRT supports AES encryption for end-to-end security.

 <p align="right"><a href="https://slackin-srtalliance.azurewebsites.net">Join the conversation</a> in the <b>#development</b> channel on <a href="https://srtalliance.slack.com">Slack</a>.</p>